Return to Full Time RV Living – Not For Everyone

 Laundry!

-Here is one aspect of the lifestyle that people don’t consider as being a big deal!
+Here is one aspect of the lifestyle that people don’t consider to be a big deal!
 Doing laundry is never fun, and it can be even worse when you have to use the facilities at an RV park.
 Most of the laundry rooms are okay, but some we have used were scary!
 I did not want to wash my clothes there!

-Pam and I were staying in a park in Albuquerque, NM, and the park had a lot of people that did road work, namely paving operations.
+Pam and I were staying in a park in Albuquerque, NM, where a lot of people did road work, namely paving operations.
 They would bring their dirty laundry in a garbage can and monopolize the entire facility.
 Once done, an examination of the washer revealed that the machine was loaded with dirt and sand from their clothes.
-I am not sure what else was in there but needless to say; we didn’t use them again.
+I am not sure what else was in there, but needless to say, we didn’t use them again.

-If you can get an RV with a combo unit, or one that has the separate washer and dryer, you won’t be sorry!
+You won’t be sorry if you can get an RV with a combo unit or one with a separate washer and dryer!
 You will always know where your clothes have been!

 For Next Time!